Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: LRD Morphology

 Given that the \textit{D} statistic provides an independent measure of galaxy asymmetry (see Appendix) and therefore serves as a non-redundant complement to \textit{$A_S$}, we observe these two parameters to positively correlate, as expected, in instances where the LRD appears significantly extended, non-centralized, and disturbed.
 Furthermore, where a source happens to show a relatively symmetric spatial outline in the \textit{$A_S$} binary detection mask with equally weighted pixel values (tending towards lower values of \textit{$A_S$}), \textit{D} can still indicate a relatively high level of disturbance/disorder within the brightness distribution of the corresponding flux image of the galaxy, such as in the observed cases of an extended single source, but with its brightest peak of emission appearing off-center.

-In summary, the \textit{MID} statistics indicate that 50\% of the LRDs selected for morphological analysis show at least two distinct, associated sources or galaxy components, with the remainder appearing as single sources with highly asymmetric structure.
-We also notice from \textit{M} and \textit{I} that in $\approx50$\% of the multi-component LRDs, the two sources/ regions used in the calculation of each statistic are of comparable brightness and size, suggesting they are potential major-merger candidates in the pre- or late-stage phase.
-In Table \ref{tab:morph_params}, we summarize the main properties estimated with \textsc{statmorph}.
+In Table \ref{tab:morph_params}, we summarize the main LRD properties estimated with \textsc{statmorph}.
+The \textit{MID} statistics indicate that 50\% of the LRDs selected for morphological analysis show at least two distinct, apparently associated sources or galaxy components, with the remainder appearing as single sources with highly asymmetric structure.
+We also notice from \textit{M} and \textit{I} that in $\approx50$\% of the multi-component LRDs, the two sources/regions used in the calculation of each statistic are of comparable brightness and size, suggesting they are potential major-merger candidates in the pre- or late-stage phase.
+To test whether the multiple components of the merger candidates are physically associated, we examined photometric redshifts and, where available, spectroscopic redshifts from NIRCam/WFSS observations (FRESCO and CONGRESS; \citealt{oesch_jwst_2023, lin_luminosity_2025}).
+For apparent companions with reliably extracted photometry, we find redshifts consistent with those of the LRDs, supporting a physical association rather than a chance projection.
+In cases where the companions are extremely close, reliable photometry is more difficult to obtain.
+However, aperture photometry within small radii often an SED shape consistent with that of the central LRD, further suggesting a potential physical connection, though firm conclusions remain uncertain.